dd32/td-gh-ex/readme.txt

 = 2.0.0 - Sept 17 2018 =
 * Made theme compatible with Gutenberg

+= 2.1.0 - May 1 2019 =
+* Fixing bug in light slider in creative home page template

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License  v2 or later
 License: GNU General Public License v2 or later